ASSESSMENT AND TREATMENT PACKAGES

 Treatment can include targeting of the following issues:

-including skills training, relaxation, mindfulness, CBT.
+Includes skills training, relaxation, mindfulness, a CBT based approach.

 Application of strategies to the practical management of everyday tasks.